1wheel/roadtolarissa/source/_posts/2017-10-01-hot-reload-hack.md

 [Live reload](http://livereload.com/) offers an improvement--instead of manually clicking the reload button after you've made a change, the computer does it for you!
 With the right libraries, this isn't too difficult to get up and running.

-First, set up a [server](https://github.com/1wheel/hot-server/blob/master/index.js) that watches for file changes and broadcast over a websocket when changes happen:
+First, set up a [server](https://github.com/1wheel/hot-server/blob/master/index.js) that watches for file changes and pings a websocket when they happen:

 ```js
 var wss = new SocketServer({server})